vyadh/teamcity-deployment-dashboard/README.md

 (project name, build name, build number) or by using a value of a property<sup>[1](#f1)</sup>.
 * Resolves properties used in project/version/environment.
 For example, using a build number from a build stage (via snapshot-dependency) to show appropriate version at deployment.
+* Optional property display to show custom information on the deployment such as the branch used.
 * Optional deep build history search to find different environments deployed by a single build configuration.
 * Highlights the latest version to emphasise build journey to production (assumes